 Assessing security in embedded systems mostly relies on formal approaches.
 For example, [Tou93] proposes to verify cryptographic protocols with a probabilistic analysis approach.
-[DTBJB95] defines a formal basic set of security services for accomplishing security goals, and it is therefore focusing on security mechanisms rather than security requirements.
-In this approach, the security property analysis strongly relies on the designer's experience.
-Moreover, a threat assessment is not easily feasible.
-In more recent efforts, [DBTS04] embeds a first order Linear Temporal Logic (LTL) in the Isabelle/HOL theorem prover, thus making it possible to model both a system and its security properties, but unfortunately leading to non-easily reusable specific models.
+In more recent efforts, [DBTS] embeds a first order Linear Temporal Logic (LTL) in the Isabelle/HOL theorem prover, thus making it possible to model both a system and its security properties, but unfortunately leading to non-easily reusable specific models.
 [MP08] mixes formal and informal security properties, but the overall verification process is not completely automated, again requiring specific skills.

-8 Conclusion and Future Work
+8 Conclusion and future work

 The complexity of embedded systems and time-to-market and software-engineering contraints plead for engineering security requirements with user-oriented tools featuring automated and simplified verification.
 Our proposal, SysML-Sec, specifically addresses that need at the diverse phases of system design and development.
-It is based on a popular and friendly language (OMG's SysML) and supported by an open-source toolkit (TTool) that relies on a recognized security verification toolkit.
-We have also developed a methodology for the use of SysML-Sec diagrams which has been experimented to define a secure automotive embedded system in the scope of the EVITA European project.
+It is based on a popular and friendly language (OMG's SysML) and supported by an open-source toolkit (TTool) that relies on a recognized security verification toolkit (ProVerif).
+We have also developed a methodology for the use of SysML-Sec diagrams which has been experimented to define a secure automotive embedded system.